-Fritillaria that originate in Asia from A-C are described on this page.
+Fritillaria that originate in Asia from **a-c* are described on this page.

-Fritillaria acmopetala is found in fields in the Eastern Mediterranean region.
+Fritillaria acmopetala Boiss. is found in fields in the Eastern Mediterranean region.
 It is olive green and reddish-brown and is not tessellated (checkered) nor do the tepals have median stripes.
 The tips of the tepals curl back strongly.
 This species is often received from seed exchanges and collectors under other names, since it is very common and easy to grow in the garden.
 Increases rapidly by offsets.
 Photos by Arnold Trachtenberg, Jane McGary and John Lonsdale.
 The last photo is of a dark form.

-Fritillaria ariana is native to Central Asia and Afghanistan.
+Fritillaria ariana (Losinsk. & Vved.)
+Rix is native to Central Asia and Afghanistan.
 It is a member of the Rhinopetalum section, typified by deeply indented nectaries that produce a "nose" on the outer part of the flower.
 This plant of desert dunes must be watered very carefully and kept dry in summer.
 Shown flowering in a bulb frame in Oregon in March, where bulbs have survived and flowered for ten years.
 Photo by Jane McGary.

 Fritillaria armena Boiss, syn.
 Fritillaria caucasica var. armena (Boiss.)
 Grossh., is native to northeastern Turkey.
 The plant widely grown as this species is difficult to distinguish from Fritillaria caucasica except it is shorter and flowers earlier.
 According to the Kew checklist this name is not accepted by: Teksen, M. & Aytaç, Z. (2011) in The revision of the genus Fritillaria L. (Liliaceae) in the Mediterranean region (Turkey), Turkish Journal of Botany 35: 447-478.
 Both are listing it as Fritillaria pinardii subsp. pinardii.
 The photo below was taken Paige Woodward whose plants descended from material collected in 1982 in Gümüshane province at 2200-2400 m (7200-9400').
 She describes the bulbs as naturally small, producing many bulblets and the flowers as nodding, conical purple-black, flowering in April-May.
 Plants grow 6-8 cm (2-3.5") and are perfect for a trough or the glasshouse.

-Fritillaria bithynica is a very dwarf plant native to the Aegean Islands and Western Turkey where it is found in scrub and stony soils.
+Fritillaria bithynica Baker is a very dwarf plant native to the Aegean Islands and Western Turkey where it is found in scrub and stony soils.
 The flowers are yellowish green, almost silver on the outside.
 Mine originated from Jane McGary and the first bloom has been in March 2004.
 The first two photos by Mary Sue Ittner show the outside and looking up at the inside.
 In the third photo we see a very tiny plant of this fritillaria flowering at the base of a deciduous shrub.
 Photo by Mark McDonough taken on March 25, 2004.
-My plants also came from Jane McGary.
+He writes:"My plants also came from Jane McGary.
 In the background are the many thready green sprouts of young Fritillaria pudica bulbs, once again, from Jane McGary.

-Fritillaria bucharica is a large, early-flowering member of the Rhinopetalum section from Central Asia and northern Afghanistan, growing on rocky slopes in the foothills.
+Fritillaria bucharica Regel is a large, early-flowering member of the Rhinopetalum section from Central Asia and northern Afghanistan, growing on rocky slopes in the foothills.
 Fairly easy to grow, it produces numerous whitish flowers on a typically arching stout scape, with many bracts.
 The form in the first photo by Jane McGary is flowering in a bulb frame in Oregon in March, kept fairly dry in summer.
 It is sold as a 'Giant' form, but it is fairly typical of plants she has grown from seed.
 The second photo was taken by Paige Woodward.

-Fritillaria carica from southwest Turkey is best ground in an Alpine house.
+Fritillaria carica Rix from southwest Turkey is best ground in an Alpine house.
 It has gray green leaves and yellow bell shaped flowers.
 Photo by John Lonsdale.

-Fritillaria carica subsp. serpenticola Grown from the Archibalds' seed.
-This is a very dwarf form of the variable F. carica and is native to serpentine soils in Antalya province, Turkey.
-First photo taken by Jane McGary and the second photo by John Lonsdale.
+Fritillaria carica ssp. serpenticola Rix is considered in 2021 to be a synonym of Fritillaria serpenticola (Rix) Teksen & Aytaç.
+The first photo taken by Jane McGary who grew this from the Archibalds' seed.
+It is a very dwarf and is native to serpentine soils in Antalya province, Turkey.
+The second photo by John Lonsdale.

-Fritillaria Index - Asian Fritillaria A-C - Asian Fritillaria D-K - Asian Fritillaria L-R - Asian Fritillaria S-Z - European Fritillaria A-O - European Fritillaria P-Z - Miscellaneous Fritillaria - North American Fritillaria A-L - North American Fritillaria M-Z
+Fritillaria Index - Asian Fritillaria a-c - Asian Fritillaria d-k - Asian Fritillaria l-r - Asian Fritillaria s-z - European Fritillaria a-o - European Fritillaria p-z - Miscellaneous Fritillaria - North American Fritillaria a-l - North American Fritillaria m-z